lmcmicu/openquantumreality.org/README.md

 > Before making any changes to the server, you should dry run the following steps on a development branch (you can use the branch associated with the [pull request](https://docs.github.com/en/pull-requests/reference/pull-requests) corresponding to the change) on your own workstation to be certain that that the files in the `html/` directory are being generated correctly.
 The below steps assume that this has been done and that the changes [have been merged](https://docs.github.com/en/pull-requests/how-tos/merge-and-close-pull-requests/merging-a-pull-request) to the main branch.

-1. Add any images or other required resources (PDF files, videos, etc.) to the `html/resources/` directory.
+1. Transfer any images or other required resources (PDF files, videos, etc.) to the `html/resources/` directory on the web server.

-2. Navigate to the `www/` directory, update the source code using `git pull`, and recompile it using `make` (or `make -B`).
+2. On the server, navigate to the `www/` directory, update the source code using `git pull`, and recompile it using `make` (or `make -B`).
 If all goes well, this will look like:
 <pre>
 <b>(mike@sudarshan ~)$ cd www</b>
 <b>(mike@sudarshan <main> www)$ git pull</b>